Aliases for ERCC6 Gene

 Previous GeneCards Identifiers for ERCC6 Gene

 This gene encodes a DNA-binding protein that is important in transcription-coupled excision repair.
 The encoded protein has ATP-stimulated ATPase activity, interacts with several transcription and excision repair proteins, and may promote complex formation at DNA repair sites.
 Mutations in this gene are associated with Cockayne syndrome type B and cerebrooculofacioskeletal syndrome 1.
-Naturally-occurring readthrough transcription occurs between this gene and the adjacent PGBD3 gene (GeneID:267004), and results in a fusion protein that shares sequence with the product of each individual gene.
-The readthrough locus is represented by GeneID:101243544. [provided by RefSeq, Mar 2013]
+Alternative splicing occurs between a splice site from exon 5 of this gene to the 3' splice site upstream of the open reading frame (ORF) of the adjacent gene, piggyback-derived-3 (GeneID:267004), which activates the alternative polyadenylation site downstream of the piggyback-derived-3 ORF.
+The resulting transcripts encode a fusion protein that shares sequence with the product of each individual gene. [provided by RefSeq, Mar 2016]

 GeneCards Summary for ERCC6 Gene